SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Details of Experiments

 \subsection{\frameName Setting}

-\begin{itemize} [leftmargin=10pt] \item {\bf Population Size}: In the experiments, for \textit{phase 0: Global initialization} we set the population size to be 15.
-For the rest phases, we set the population to be 5.
+\begin{itemize} [leftmargin=10pt] \item {\bf Pool Size}: In the experiments, for \textit{phase 0: Global initialization} we set the pool size to be 15.
+For the rest phases, we set the pool to be 5.

-\item {\bf Operator Tolerance}: Based on operator analysis in section \ref{sec:op-feature}, the tolerance for Feedback Mutation and Semantic Mutation is set to 1.
-The tolerance for EDA Mutation and Crossover is set to 4.
-Thus the minimum number of times mutation will be applied in \textit{phase 2: global evolution mutation} is 8.
+\item {\bf Operator Tolerance}: Based on operator analysis in section \ref{sec:op-feature}, the tolerance for Feedback Operator and Semantic Operator is set to 1.
+The tolerance for EDA Operator and Crossover is set to 4.
+Thus the minimum number of times operators will be applied in \textit{phase 2: global optimization operation} is 8.

 \item {\bf Model Configuration}: For operators, we set the temperature to 0.5 to tap into LLM's creativity.
-For evaluations, we set the temperature to 0.
+For performance evaluations, we set the temperature to 0.

-\item {\bf Performance Gain in Stop Criteria}: To improve efficiency, when evaluating performance gain to decide whether we should move to the next phase, we are only looking at the best candidate in the current population.
+\item {\bf Performance Gain in Stop Criteria}: To improve efficiency, when evaluating performance gain to decide whether we should move to the next phase, we are only looking at the best candidate in the current pool.

-\item {\bf New Generation Selection}: To improve efficiency, after getting new candidates, we combine them with the current generation and use a greedy algorithm to select the top performer to be the new generation. \end{itemize}
+\item {\bf Candidate Selection}: To improve efficiency, after getting new candidates, we combine them with the current pool and use a greedy algorithm to select the top performer to be the new pool. \end{itemize}